rodekruis/CommunityRisk/README.md

 * Install [Robomongo](http://app.robomongo.org/download.html) on windows for a GUI to access the objects stored in mongodb
 * Open Robomongo and create a database called 'Dashboards_new', within it create a Collection called 'dashboards' and within it create a new document.
 * Paste the content from robomongo_input/dashboard_input.json in this newly created document and save.
+* if mongodb cannot run inside the virtualbox the problem might be related to disk space.
+Add smallfiles = true to /etc/mongodb.conf

 * Postgres - Download and install the database software PostgresQL (AND the PostGIS extension, which should be included in the download, but checked during installation) through https://www.postgresql.org/download/.
 * Once set up, create a database called 'profiles' and a user called 'profiles' and choose a password